mcintyre321/Giveth/readme.md

 encourage you to use method names to represent your Gherkin, which can lead to the specifications accidentally being refactored away.

-## Overiew
+# Installation

-Giveth adds several no-op static methods for writing your Gherkin specification inline with your code e.g. `public void Giveth.Step.Given(string message){ ... }`.
+Giveth consists of several no-op static methods for writing your Gherkin specification inline with your code.

 To use them, first:

 > Install-Package Giveth